Pylons/pyramid/docs/narr/firstapp.rst

 request object is a representation of an HTTP request sent to :mod:`pyramid` via the active :term:`WSGI` server.

 A view callable is required to return a :term:`response` object because a response object has all the information necessary to formulate an actual HTTP response; this object is then converted to text by the upstream :term:`WSGI` server and sent back to the requesting browser.
-To return a response, each view callable creates an instance of the :class:`webob.Response` class.
+To return a response, each view callable creates an instance of the :class:`pyramid.response.Response` class.
 In the ``hello_world`` function, the string ``'Hello world!'`` is passed to the ``Response`` constructor as the *body* of the response.
 In the ``goodbye_world`` function, the string ``'Goodbye world!'`` is passed.

 .. index::